The Islamic Republic’s Power Centers

 Current political and economic issues succinctly explained.

 Iran’s system of government is not quite a democracy, nor a theocracy.
-Former Supreme Leader Ruhollah Khomeini developed its animating doctrine, known as guardianship of the jurist, in the years before the Islamic Republic’s founding.
+Founding Supreme Leader Ruhollah Khomeini developed its animating doctrine, known as guardianship of the jurist, in the years before the Islamic Republic’s establishment in 1979.
 Khomeini posited that a just government was possible if religious scholars sat atop it to ensure consistency with Islamic law.
 This system was put into place with a constitutional referendum after the 1979 Islamic Revolution.
 The organs of a modern republic—a unicameral legislature (the majlis), executive led by the president, and judiciary—were enveloped by a clerical system.
 (Most of Iran’s clerical hierarchy, however, remains outside this official structure, based in Qom rather than the capital, Tehran.)

 More From Our Experts